 This is the exact same methodology that so-called comedy “experts” tout as the essential way to produce the “funny”.

-My perspective: I believe attempting to use joke formulas to incorporate humor into a speech is just like trying to get a size 10 foot to fit into a size 6 shoe – the results are painful and it doesn’t work.
+I believe attempting to use joke formulas to incorporate humor into a speech is just like trying sell one-size-fits-all running shoes — the results are painful for the vast majority and it doesn’t work.

 But let me ask you some questions: